unzagi/unzagi.github.io/_posts/2025-06-10-home-pbx-ai-assistant.md

 ## Result

-✅ I can call my **AI assistant** from any home phone to control smart devices.
+✅ I can call my **AI assistant** (running on Home Assistant) from any home phone to control smart devices. from any home phone to control smart devices.
 ✅ I can receive calls from the public phone network at home.
 ✅ I can make calls out to any normal phone.
 ✅ The system is backed up and sending notifications.